thescientress/web-dev/index.md

             <small>
                 <a href="https://dacade.org/ae-dev-101/introduction">Online Course from Dacade.org</a><br>
                 Check out the highly recommended æternity 101 course on Dacade, a peer learning platform.
-                Courses are free, a certificate will be given and you earn 100 AE token on completion.
+                Courses are free, a certificate will be given and you earn 75 USD on completion.
             </small>
         </p>
         <p>